Skip to Main Content

 3. Prequalify: You can prequalify with multiple lenders and it won't impact your credit score, however applying for the loan may.
 Prequalification is not an offer of credit and the final rate you receive may be different from the estimate.

-4. Fill out an application: After you determine the right $30,000 loan for you, complete the application online or in-person.
+4. Fill out an application: After you determine the right $30,000 loan for you, complete the application online or in person.
 Be prepared to submit documents, like your pay stubs and bank statements.
-The lender will then perform a hard credit pull once you apply, which can bring your score down temporarily.
+Lenders typically perform a hard credit pull once you apply, which can bring your score down temporarily.

 5. Get your funds: Upon approval, most lenders can distribute your funds via direct deposit as soon as the same or next business day.
 Some lenders may take up to a week.